A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: Introduction

-The primary contributions of the proposed \textbf{Alternating Phase-Field Fourier Neural Networks (APF-FNNs)} as shown in Fig.~\ref{fig: abstract} include the following: \begin{itemize} \item \textbf{A decoupled multi-FNN architecture:} In contrast to coupled approaches, APF-FNNs decouple the problem by employing three distinct FNNs to independently parameterize the state, adjoint and topology fields.
-This architecture leverages the superior parameter efficiency of FNNs in representing complex functions.
-By overcoming the spectral bias of traditional Multi-Layer Perceptrons (MLPs), FNNs can capture fine, high-frequency details without a prohibitive increase in network size, ensuring both representational power and computational feasibility.
+In this work, we propose \textbf{Alternating Phase-Field Fourier Neural Networks (APF-FNNs)}, a unified and physics-driven framework for phase-field topology optimization.
+As illustrated in Fig.~\ref{fig: abstract}, the main features of APF-FNNs can be summarized as follows: \begin{itemize} \item \textbf{Decoupled multi-FNN architecture.} In contrast to coupled formulations, APF-FNNs employ three distinct Fourier Neural Networks (FNNs) to parameterize the state, adjoint and topology fields.
+The use of FNNs mitigates the spectral bias of standard multilayer perceptrons and enables compact representation of sharp interfaces and complex fields without prohibitive network sizes.

-\item \textbf{Robust alternating optimization for broad applicability:} The alternating optimization scheme ensures stability and robustness by decoupling the physics-solving and design-update steps.
-This inherent stability is crucial for the framework's broad applicability, enabling it to successfully tackle both self-adjoint and challenging non-self-adjoint systems.
+\item \textbf{Robust alternating optimization for broad applicability.} The three networks are trained in a cyclic alternating fashion: in each outer iteration, two networks are held fixed while the third is updated by minimizing an appropriate physics-driven loss.
+This decoupling separates physics solving from design update, improves stability, and enables a unified treatment of both self-adjoint and challenging non-self-adjoint systems.

-\item \textbf{Intrinsic physics-based regularization:} The Ginzburg-Landau energy functional is incorporated into the topology network's loss.
+\item \textbf{Intrinsic physics-based regularization.} The Ginzburg--Landau energy functional is incorporated into the topology network's loss.
 This acts as an intrinsic regularizer, promoting well-defined designs with smooth interfaces and eliminating the need for ad-hoc density filtering schemes.

-\item \textbf{Direct solution of optimality conditions:} The framework fundamentally shifts the solution strategy.
-Instead of simulating the pseudo-time evolution of the phase-field equation, a common practice in conventional methods, APF-FNNs directly solve the system’s first-order optimality conditions for a straightforward path to the optimal design.
-This is accomplished by integrating the sensitivity analysis of the coupled problem with automatic differentiation, which accurately computes the total gradient of the objective functional, ensuring the phase-field is updated along the correct descent direction via backpropagation. \end{itemize}
+\item \textbf{Direct solution of optimality conditions with consistent sensitivities.} Instead of evolving a pseudo-time gradient flow for the phase-field, APF-FNNs directly minimize the total objective functional.
+Design sensitivities are obtained from adjoint-based optimality conditions and evaluated efficiently by automatic differentiation, so that the gradients used to update the topology network coincide with the correct total derivatives of the objective rather than naive partial derivatives. \end{itemize}